saiemtalhaa1/Operating-systems-coursework/Weekly-Journal/Week2.md

 The following command was used:
 - `sudo systemctl status ssh`

-This confirms that the SSH daemon is running and listening for incoming connections.
+This confirms that the SSH daemon is running and listening for incoming connections, which is required for remote system administration.

 ![SSH Service Status](../Screenshots/Week2/Week2_1.png)